 2. Access to a broader pool of talent

-Working with a designer who’s an expert in a particular field can also help you create a final product that better suits your client’s needs.
-Niches don’t just refer to specific industries but also to different styles or looks that a client might want.
+By accessing a global pool of designers, you will easily find the perfect match for your project.
+A designer expert in a specific field will help you create a final product that better meets your client’s requirements because they have a wealth of experience with similar projects.
+But niches don’t refer to specific industries only but also to different styles or looks that a client wants.

-For example, if you need a logo, it’s best to work with someone who’s done it before.
-In some cases, it can be more efficient to outsource projects to freelancers than to rely on an in-house team, especially if your company wants to draw on one person’s particular skills (for example, designing product packaging or creating infographics).
+For example, if you need a logo, working with someone with extensive experience designing logos will, in the end, yield better results in less time.
+In some cases, outsourcing projects to freelancers may be more effective than relying on an in-house team, especially if your company wants to utilize the specific skills of one person, such as designing product packaging or creating infographics.

 3. Faster turnaround times